textalign/TAN-2018/README.md

 If you wish to add the TAN function library to your XSLT applications, use `<xsl:include href="functions/TAN-A-functions.xsl"/>` and `<xsl:include href="functions/TAN-extra-functions.xsl"/>`.

+This is an alpha release of TAN.
+Many new features and enhancements are planned.
 Participation in developing TAN is welcome.
 If you create or maintain a library of TAN files, share it.